Minnesota Division of the United States Fencing Association

 Section 2.
 There shall be a Publicity and Historical Committee to publicize the Division and Association affairs and to assemble and keep up to date all important records of activities, publications, committee accomplishments and historical material of the Division.

 Section 4.
 There shall be a Divisional Steering Committee consisting of one member, who is a member of the USFA, from each Division Club and chaired by the immediate Past President, or appointed replacement.
-This Committee shall act as the Nominating Committee for the Division offices, monitor the awarding of team trophies and organize clinics and workshops for the benefit of the Division.
+This Committee shall act as the Nominating Committee for the Division offices.
 In addition, this Committee shall by a two-thirds (2/3) majority, vote to remove a member of the Executive Committee when such a request has been approved by a simple motion from the Executive Committee.
+The Committee will consist of an odd number of representatives.
+If the Committee contains an even number of representatives, it is the Past President’s duty as Committee chair to fill the vacant spot.

 Section 5.
 Other special committees may be appointed as required.